Devking/HeartsAI/README.md

 0.0.5 &mdash; able to keep track of cards played for each round
 0.0.6 &mdash; game keeps track of the scores of each player now!
 0.0.7 &mdash; game keeps track of scores between games; games do initialization properly now
+0.0.8 &mdash; HumanPlayer can now select which card to play, with Exception Handling!

 ### Things To Do

-- Rules for playing cards each round
-- Functionality for human players to pick cards per round
+- Make sure the player card selection is valid (within Game.java)
 - Displaying cards as "4H" rather than "FOUR OF HEARTS"
-- Computation for who the next firstPlayer is
+- Computation for who the next firstPlayer is (within Game.java)

 ## Version Goals